Movie roundup: Support cinema this March

 Remember when Tyler Perry was surprisingly great in Gone Girl and everything felt like it was gonna be alright.
-Well, surprise bitch, it’s five years later and the eleventh Madea mishap is hitting theatres.
+Well surprise, bitch, it’s five years later and the eleventh Madea mishap is hitting theaters.
 Thankfully, Perry’s promising this to be the last time he dons a wig and dress, so we’re one step closer to bringing the headache-inducing debate of whether the series is perpetuating stereotypes or providing representation for black Americans to a close.

 We Die Young (Dream Team Films)